-You should read this supplement if you will be setting up security in the MAX.
-This supplement does not discuss general network security issues, or provide guidelines for protecting your network and local hosts.
+This supplement is intended for the person who will be setting up security in the MAX.
+It does not discuss general network security issues, or provide guidelines for protecting your network and local hosts.
 To use this book effectively, however, you should be familiar with network security.
 For background information about security, we recommend the following publication, which is available in bookstores: